Rahul4578/ATM-INTERFACE-SYSTEM-/README.md

 # CodSoft-Task4
+This is a Java Project.
-This Project looks like ATM INTERFACE
+This Project looks like ATM INTERFACE.
-By using this project user can easily add money,withdraw money,check balance it will also show remaining balance
+By using this project user can easily add money,withdraw money,check balance.
+It will also show remaining balance.